Airstrike to aftermath: How attack unfolded

 Syrian army denies chemical attack

-Many in the international community blame the Assad regime for the outrage, and the World Health Organization said victims bore the signs of exposure to nerve agents.
+But many in the international community blame the Assad regime for the outrage.